WROW

-WROW (590 AM) – branded Magic 590-1410 AM and 96.5-100.5 FM – is a commercial radio station licensed to Albany, New York, and serving the Capital District, including Albany, Schenectady and Troy.
-WROW has a radio format featuring hits from the 70's and 80's with a song from the 60's thrown in here and there.
-It is owned by Pamal Broadcasting, with radio studios and offices in Latham.
+WROW (590 AM) is a commercial radio station licensed to Albany, New York, United States, and serving the Capital District, including Albany, Schenectady and Troy.
+Owned by Pamal Broadcasting, the station features a soft oldies format branded as "Magic 590-1410 AM and 96.5-100.5 FM" with studios located in Latham.
 WROW serves as the local affiliate for CBS Radio News and is the Emergency Alert System (EAS) primary entry point for Northeastern New York state.

-By day, WROW transmits 5,000 watts, but to avoid interfering with other stations on 590 AM, it reduces power at night to 1,000 watts and uses a directional antenna.
-Its four-tower array is on Weisheit Road in Glenmont, near the New York State Thruway.
-WROW is also heard on FM translator W263CG at 100.5 MHz and on WENU 1410 AM (which itself has a translator on 96.9 FM) in South Glens Falls.
+WROW's transmitter is sited on Weisheit Road in Glenmont, near the New York State Thruway.
+WROW is also heard over low-power FM translator W263CG at 100.5 MHz and on WENU 1410 AM (which itself has a translator on 96.9 FM) in South Glens Falls.

 History

 Early years

 On September 30, 1947, WROW first signed on.
 A startup company, Hudson Valley Broadcasting, acquired the rights to the frequency.
 The studios were at 112 State Street and Dr. J.J.
 Quinlan served as president.
 At the outset, the station had an affiliation with the Mutual Radio Network, switching to ABC in 1950.

 The relationship with ABC was short lived, with WROW taking the CBS affiliation from 980 WTRY in November 1954, in a deal to get the rights to the CBS television network for its soon-to-debut co-owned TV station, WROW-TV channel 41, (today's ABC-affiliated WTEN on channel 10).
 In 1957, Hudson Valley Broadcasting became the Capital Cities Television Corporation, as Albany is the capital city of New York State.
 In 1960, the name was changed to Capital Cities Broadcasting, to reflect its increasing radio holdings, including WROW.
 (WROW is historically notable for being the first station owned by Capital Cities Communications, which in 1985 purchased the American Broadcasting Company, becoming one of the largest media companies in existence at the time of that purchase.)

 The CBS Radio affiliation has remained on WROW since 1950, and was shared for a time with 100.9 WKLI-FM, the original home of the Magic format, beginning in 2001.